 Now you know how to get the ticket to the Ghibli Park, let’s plan your visit.
 The park is very spacious and is a popular attraction.
 So, it is best to do some homework to understand what you want to do in the park and when to visit certain areas of the park.

-For more information, refer to our A Guide to How to Explore the Ghibli Park and the Must-Sees!
+For more information, refer to our article on How to Explore the Ghibli Park: Insider Tips & the Must Sees!